Inheritance tax planning

 - On the first death none of the original nil-rate band was used because the entire estate was left to a surviving spouse.
 Then if the nil-rate band when the surviving spouse dies is £325,000 that would be increased by 100% to £650,000

 - If on the first death the chargeable estate was £107,500 when the nil-rate band was £215,000 (1997–98), then 50% of the original nil-rate band would be unused.
 If the nil-rate band when the surviving spouse dies is £325,000, then that would be increased by 50% to £487,500.

 This fact sheet shows that we are living in an age of IHT planning opportunity.
 What you do is your decision, but the sooner you enlist the help of professional advisers the better.
 Remember, successful IHT planning has to be a team effort.

-If you are in the Winchester area and would like advice on inheritance tax planning, please contact AVASK today.
+If you are in the Southampton area and would like advice on inheritance tax planning, please contact AVASK today.
 We will be delighted to assist you.